Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Severance of employment

 Temporary help agency assignment employees generally have the same rights as other employees to severance pay.
 An employee is entitled to severance pay if their employment is severed, they have been employed for at least five years and certain other conditions are met.
 (The five-year threshold is based on the total time the employee is employed by the agency, not the duration of any particular assignment.)
 Please refer to "Severance pay" for more information.
-However, some severance pay some rules apply only to assignment employees; they are described below.
+However, some severance pay rules apply only to assignment employees; they are described below.

 Calculating severance pay